 Within three to five years of obtaining a bachelor's degree in Materials Science and Engineering at the University of Nevada, Reno, a graduate is expected to achieve the following:

-- Foundation skills: Graduates will be able to demonstrate Materials Science and Engineering competence to successfully solve contemporary real-world problems.
+- Foundation skills: Graduates demonstrate Materials Science and Engineering competence to successfully solve contemporary, real-world problems.

 Materials Science and Engineering Student Learning Outcomes